 Advertisement

-Before The Undertaker became a wrestling legend, he went by Mark Calaway.
+Before The Undertaker became a wrestling legend, he went by the name Mark Calaway.
 Athletics came easily to him, considering his 6-foot-10 frame.
-While playing on varsity, he imposed his will in the paint as a big man during his high school basketball career.
-Through his skill and connections, he received an invitation to play at a private run including NBA-level talent.
+He imposed his will in the paint as a big man during his high school basketball career.
+Through his skill and connections, he received an invitation to play at a private run including some NBA-level talent.

-In a recent episode of The Steam Room podcast, Barkley provided clarity regarding his encounter with The Undertaker.
+In a recent episode of The Steam Room podcast, Barkley provided some inside detail regarding his encounter with The Undertaker.
 He revealed the reason behind the eventual wrestling superstar pursuing the WWE instead of the NBA.

 “Clearly, he wasn’t that good of a player; he went to wrestling,” Barkley said.
 “If he was a good basketball player, he would’ve went to the NBA.
 But I was giving him the business.”